 But let’s be honest, the real benefit of sending a Thank Your letter is twofold.
 First, it obviously allows you to thank the interviewer for spending the time to meet with you.
 But the real benefit, to both you and the interviewer, is to show your interest in the job, show that you listened to specifics raised during the

-While you can use a Thank You note template and repeat some portion of the note, you will need to personalize each note to the person, topics discussed and specifics about the job requirements and your qualifications.
+While you can use a Thank You note template and repeat some portion of the note, you will need to personalize each note to the person, topics discussed, and specifics about the job requirements and your qualifications.
 So, if you interviewed with 5 people during the

-Some key points to consider when writing your Thank You note:
+Key points to consider when writing your Thank You note:

 - Take notes during the

 interview.
 Remembering key facts is an important part of your thank you know.